gokhanozcetin/DexedBreakout/README.md

 PCM5102 is configured to run in I2S mode and configuration pins are hardwired.

 The Encoder is KY-040 type encoder.
 A/CLK is connected to GPIO9, B/DAT is connected to GPIO10 and switch is connected to GPIO11.

+The 40 pin I/O header is designed to be a female regular input.
+A passthrough type would be much nicer to lower the position of the card however neither SMT nor THT pass-through connectors fit since the I/O is very close to the edge.
+It is possible not to populate the female header and directly solder the card to the RPI to lower the height and fit the assembly in to a case.